ChrisThompsonTLDR/laraman/readme.md

 # Laraman - Laravel Data Manager

-Laraman is a Laravel based package designed to help being able review data quickly.
+Laraman is a Laravel based administration panel.

+Laraman provides a quick user interface for reviewing and managing data stored in your database.

 Laraman is really good at the index route, searching, filtering and pagination.
 It leaves the create, update and delete to the application.